Book Consultation

 Reviewed and fact-checked by Sharad Gondaliya, CPA (Canada & USA)

-Sharad Gondaliya, CPA (Canada & USA), brings 10+ years of experience helping hundreds of Canadian business owners.
-He leads a Toronto-based team serving Ontario corporations with compilation and review engagements, corporate tax, bookkeeping, GST/HST, payroll, and CRA representation.
+Sharad Gondaliya, CPA (Canada & USA), brings 15+ years of experience helping hundreds of Canadian business owners.
+He leads a Toronto-based team serving Ontario corporations with compilation engagements, corporate tax, bookkeeping, GST/HST, payroll, and CRA representation.
+Review engagements are referred to a Registered public accountant.
 Verify our firm on the CPA Ontario public firm directory.

 Compilation vs Review at a Glance